(Photo Copyright 2013 Tom McGrath/TCMcG Photography)

 Chip De Stefano received both his Bachelor of Music in Trombone Performance and Master of Music Education Degrees from Northwestern University.
 While at Northwestern, he studied conducting with John P. Paynter, Steve Peterson, and Don Owens, trombone with Frank Crisafulli and Art Linsner, and music education with Bennett Reimer, Donald Casey, Jim Kjelland, and Peter Webster.
 Mr. De Stefano was director of the Northwestern University Basketball Band (1994-1996) and the University Jazz Lab Band (1995-1996).
 In addition to these responsibilities, he assisted with all the office of bandís performing organizations and had conducting appearances with the wind ensemble, symphonic band, trombone ensemble, and marching band.

-Mr. De Stefano is currently in his 15th year as Director of Bands at McCracken Middle School in Skokie, Illinois.
-Under his direction, the McCracken Middle School Symphonic Band has received first division ratings at all district and state organization contests of the Illinois Grade School Music Association (IGSMA) and has made multiple appearances at the Illinois Music Educators Association (IMEA) All-State Conference and the University of Illinois Superstate Concert Band Festival.
-In 2005, the Symphonic Band performed at the Michigan Music Education In-Service Conference/MENC North-Central Conference and most recently presented a concert at the 2006 "60th Anniversary" Midwest Clinic: An International Band and Orchestra Conference.
+Mr. De Stefano is currently in his 18th year as Director of Bands at McCracken Middle School in Skokie, Illinois.
+Under his direction, the McCracken Middle School Symphonic Band has received first division ratings at all district and state organization contests of the Illinois Grade School Music Association (IGSMA) and has made multiple appearances at the Illinois Music Education Association (ILMEA) All-State Conference, University of Illinois Superstate Concert Band Festival, and NAfME North Central Division Conference.
+In 2006 and 2013 the Symphonic Band received an invitation to present at concert at the Midwest Clinic: An International Band and Orchestra Conference.
+In the Spring of 2007, the John Philip Sousa Foundation awarded the McCracken Symphonic Band the prestigious Sudler Silver Cup.

 As a published arranger and composer, Mr. De Stefano has received commissions from the marching bands of Northwestern University, Samford University, the University of Wisconsin-LaCrosse, the University of Idaho and dozens of high schools from across the United States.
-His works have been performed on ABCís 1996 Rose Bowl Halftime Show, Live! with Regis and Kathy Lee, and WBBM News Radio 780.
-Mr. De Stefanoís works are available from Grand Mesa Music, Kagarice Brass Editions and DeStefanoMusic.com.
+His works have been performed on ABC’s 1996 Rose Bowl Halftime Show, Live! with Regis and Kathy Lee, and WBBM News Radio 780.
+Mr. De Stefanoís works are available from FJH Music, LudwigMasters Publications, Grand Mesa Music, Kagarice Brass Editions and DeStefanoMusic.com.

 David Morrison received his formal training in music at the University of Illinois, where he earned his Music Education B.S. in 1973 and his Masters in 1977.
 From 1973 to 1977 he was Director of Bands at East Richland High School in Olney, Illinois.
 From 1977 until 2006, he was the Director of Bands at Prospect High School, in Mt.
 Prospect, Illinois, where he developed and maintained a nationally recognized band program for 29 years.
 Honors that he has received include the Citation of Excellence from the National Band Association, election to the Phi Beta Mu National Band Director's Honorary Fraternity, winner of Outstanding Contributions to Education Award at Prospect High School on two occasions, Outstanding Chicagoland Music Educator Award in 1992, the Shining Star Award 1995, nomination for the Golden Apple Award in 2001.
 In 2003, Mr. Morrison was honored as the Illinois State Teacher of the Year, and in 2005, he was inducted into the Phi Beta Mu Bandmaster's Hall of Fame at Northwestern University.
 In June of 2007, Mr. Morrison received the John Paynter Lifetime Achievement Award.
 Although recently retired, Mr. Morrison continues to guest conduct, clinic, and adjudicate music groups throughout the U.S. and the world.
 Most recently, Mr. Morrison served as guest conductor at the Singapore American School in the Far East.
 Mr. Morrison will conduct the Illinois All State Band in January of 2009.